AP source: US authorities investigate crypto exchange FTX

 “This deleveraging is likely to last for at least a few weeks unless a rescue for Alameda Research and FTX is agreed quickly,” J.P.
 Morgan analysts wrote.

 The crypto industry is waiting to see what other companies are impacted by the FTX collapse.
-The venture capital fund Sequoia Capital said Thursday it is writing down its entire $150 million investment in FTX.
+The venture capital fund Sequoia Capital said Thursday it is writing down its total investment of nearly $215 million n FTX.

 Balsamo reported from Washington.